What doctors have to say about reaching herd immunity

 JESSUP, Pa. — Herd immunity is the idea that when a certain percentage of the population is protected from an infection like COVID-19, it stops spreading, protecting everyone.

-“We know that with SARS/COVID 2, which is the virus that causes COVID-19, we need a minimum of 70 percent of our population to be immunoprotected from this virus to really start feeling that herd immunity," said Dr. Alison Brodginski, Geisinger's Director of Infectious Diseases.
+“We know that with SARS/COV-2, which is the virus that causes COVID-19, we need a minimum of 70 percent of our population to be immunoprotected from this virus to really start feeling that herd immunity," said Dr. Alison Brodginski, Geisinger's Director of Infectious Diseases.

 The problem is nationwide; America has not hit that number.